arcus/Arcus_Labs_Orientation/arcus_orientation.md

 @long_description

-## Quick Start Guide
+### Quick Start Guide

-Just want to get started using your Arcus Lab?
-Go to [our quick start guide]().
+Just want to jump into how to get an Arcus Lab, or using one you already have?
+Go to [our quick start guide](arcus_quickstart.md).

 </div>

 <div class = "important">

 Hi!
 This document is still under construction and testing.
 We apologize in advance for any broken links or unclear language.
 We invite your feedback.
 Please add a [support ticket](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/249) or email the manager of Arcus Education at [paytonk@chop.edu](mailto:paytonk@chop.edu) to let us know what we can improve or suggest additional topics.

 Please note that **many of the links here will only work if you're on the CHOP network**.